microsoft/MIDI/README.md

 code.
 * Additional API and enumeration information to allow for richer information about ports, as well as for end-user aliasing (renaming without eliminating the original name) of ports
-* Bluetooth MIDI 1.0
+* Bluetooth MIDI 1.0 (currently supported in WinRT MIDI only)

-### Long-term project goals
+### Long-term project features

 * Virtual / App-to-App MIDI
 * New MIDI transport standards (Bluetooth, network, etc.) as they are adopted by the MIDI Association
 * A full suite of MIDI utility, debugging, configuration, and diagnostic tools both visual and command-line.
+Examples:
+  * command-line tools for enumerating devices, and performing typical automatable tasks
+  * A friendly user interface for managing MIDI devices and their configuration on the PC
+  * A MIDI monitor
+  * Sysex transfer and librarian tools
+* MIDI processor plug-ins
+  * Remap MIDI notes, velocity curves, and more
+  * Reroute MIDI messages
+  * Filter out certain MIDI messages for a specific port

-For the long-term goals, we will be partnering with the community of developers to help ensure we have the right tools and utilities to meet your support needs and everyone's customers' needs.
+For these long-term goals, we will be partnering with the community of developers to help ensure we have the right tools and utilities to meet your support needs and everyone's customers' needs, all available as part of a single standard installation.

-### Distribution
+## Releases

 To keep the project agile, we are currently planning to distibute all of the released and signed end-user components through the Microsoft Store on Windows.
 This may evolve over time as the project stabilizes or as the developer and musician community provide feedback.

-## Meet the Core Team
+## Meet the Core Team for 1.0

 This is the core development team for the initial release.
 There are others involved who come in and out as needed, and many more contributors to this project including those playing non-development